tigergraph/ecosys/guru_scripts/docker/README.md

         mkdir data
         chmod 777 data

-You can map the ~/data folder to a folder under Docker container.
+You can mount(map) the ~/data folder to a folder under the docker container.
 Then, you can share files between your host OS and Docker OS.

-Suppose we map ~/data to a docker folder /home/tigergraph/tigergraph/loading data.
+Suppose we map ~/data to a docker folder /home/tigergraph/mydata, then anything we put on ~/data will be visible in docker container under /home/tigergraph/mydata, and vice versa.

-Vice versa, anything you put under /home/tigergraph/tigergraph/loadingData within the container, will be visible on your host machchine ~/data folder.

 Since our dev edition does not support backup/restore data, you can persist your data (raw file, gsql script etc.) on the data volume.
 After upgrading Dev version, you can start a new container using the same data volume.

-Pull Pre-built TigerGraph Docker Image and Run it as a server
+Pull Pre-built TigerGraph Docker Image And Run It As A Server
 ================================================================
-One command pull docker image and bind all ports for first time user from TigerGraph  docker registry.
+One command pull docker image and bind all ports for first time user from the TigerGraph docker registry.
 This image will start as a daemon, so user can ssh to it.

 1. remove old version, only do this step if you upgrade your docker image